Mark Meadows

 On December 14, 2021, Meadows was held in criminal contempt of Congress for refusing to cooperate with the January 6 Select Committee.
 He is the first White House chief of staff since the Watergate scandal and first former member of Congress to have been held in contempt of Congress.
 The contempt charge was referred to the Justice Department, which declined to prosecute him.

 On October 26, 2022, a South Carolina circuit judge ordered Meadows to testify before a Georgia grand jury investigating Republican efforts to reverse the 2020 presidential election results in Georgia.
 The grand jury was empaneled by Fulton County district attorney Fani Willis, who said the inquiry is examining "the multistate, coordinated efforts to influence the results of the November 2020 election in Georgia and elsewhere."

 On August 14, 2023, he was indicted along with 18 other people in the prosecution related to the 2020 election in Georgia; Meadows is the second White House Chief of Staff to face criminal charges, after H. R. Haldeman.

 On April 24, 2024, Meadows was indicted by an Arizona grand jury on felony charges along with several others related to their alleged efforts to subvert Joe Biden’s 2020 victory in the state, according to an announcement by the state attorney general.
 Others indicted on the same charges include Rudy Giuliani, Jenna Ellis, John Eastman, Christina Bobb, top campaign adviser Boris Epshteyn, and former campaign aide Mike Roman.
-"They are accused of allegedly aiding an unsuccessful strategy to award the state’s electoral votes to Trump instead of Biden after the 2020 election.
-Also charged are the Republicans who signed paperwork on Dec.
-14, 2020, that falsely purported Trump was the rightful winner, including former state party chair Kelli Ward, state Sens.
-Jake Hoffman and Anthony Kern, and Tyler Bowyer, a GOP national committeeman and chief operating officer of Turning Point Action, the campaign arm of the pro-Trump conservative group Turning Point USA."

-On 9 November 2025 Donald Trump pardoned Meadows.
+On November 9, 2025, Trump pardoned Meadows; this does not affect state charges.